tytydraco/yessleep/out/The_Memory_of_Last_Level_Arcade_Part_1.md

 Before I spoke, my mom called from the kitchen.

 "Don't be teasing him, Arnold!
-He helped me move the boxes you were supposed to a week ago!"
+He helped me move the boxes you were supposed to take a week ago!"

 My dad met my eyes and spun his index finger in tandem with his eyes next to his head before gesturing me to follow him into the smoking room on the side of the house.
-A man cave of sorts, filled with hard liquor and enough cigars to burn a hole in the ozone layer the size of Mount Logan.
+A man cave of sorts, filled with hard liquor and enough cigars to burn a hole in the ozone layer, the size of Mount Logan.

 He sat down, gesturing me to sit in the La-Z-Boy adjacent to his, and he lit up a cigar.